KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 ### Northern Lights

 Had I known about the Northern Lights in advance, I would have planned an unobstructed view.
-It is what it is.
 Still, this pic is not bad for seeing a post about it on social media in real-time and running outside with my phone.

 ![](2025-recap-images/northern-lights.jpeg)
 Northern Lights in rural Kansas